 Fanny has been faithful to Ethik Hotels since the beginning and has already shared with us some eco-friendly addresses to enrich our database.
 Like me, she has a passion for travelling.
 She launched her activity as a Travel Planner at the end of the year and will be happy to accompany you in the organization of your stays.
-In the meantime, she has offered to relive one of her escapes in the Cevennes and I am delighted that she has agreed to share her travel story with us!
+In the meantime, she has offered to relive one of her weekend in the Cevennes and I am delighted that she has agreed to share her travel story with us!

 For Ethik Hotels and Anne, I go back to my travel memories before Covid and I take you with me for a weekend in the Cevennes.
 We leave together for a stay in a yurt between hiking and relaxing by the river.
 This stay goes back to the summer of 2017, already and yet, it was such a beautiful weekend that I remember it as if it was yesterday!